Mayyhem/SharpSCCM/CONTRIBUTING.md

 * Check the current road map under the _Projects_ tab
 * Check the _Ideas_ section under the _Discussions_ tab

 If your idea is already being tracked on the road map or in the ideas discussion, please feel free to comment on it to add your support.
-Otherwise, please submit your new idea using the _Ideas_ section of the _Discussion_ tab using the [feature request template](https://github.com/Mayyhem/SharpSCCM/.github/ISSUE_TEMPLATE/feature_request.md).
-Please refrain from opening an issue to track feature requests while we gather community feedback and interest in the idea.
+Otherwise, please submit your new idea using the _Ideas_ section of the _Discussion_ tab using the [feature request template](https://github.com/Mayyhem/SharpSCCM/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

 ## Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](https://github.com/Mayyhem/SharpSCCM/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by our [Code of Conduct](https://github.com/Mayyhem/SharpSCCM/blob/main/CODE_OF_CONDUCT.md).
 We expect all contributors to follow the Code of Conduct and to treat fellow humans with respect.
 Please report unacceptable behavior to Chris at @_Mayyhem on Twitter or @Mayyhem in the [BloodHoundGang Slack](https://bloodhoundhq.slack.com).